boonyong6/how-linux-works/README.md

 - Used for **interprocess communication (IPC)**.
 - Behaves almost exactly like it does with a network socket.
 It can listen for and accept connections on the socket, and you can even choose between different socket types to make it behave like TCP or UDP.
-- Allow to use special socket files in the filesystem to control access, so any process that doesn’t have access to a socket file can’t use it.
+- Allow to use special socket files in the filesystem to control access, so any process that doesn't have access to a socket file can't use it.
-- Kernel doesn’t have to go through the many layers of its networking subsystem.
+- Kernel doesn't have to go through the many layers of its networking subsystem.

 ```bash
 # To list of Unix domain sockets currently in use.